Recursive Descriptions of Polar Codes

-The algorithm of SCL decoding of $N$ length polar code with list of size $M$ gets as input the following structures. \begin{itemize} \item Two likelihood matrices ${\bf \Pi^{(0)}}$ and ${\bf \Pi^{(1)}}$ of $M\times N$ dimension, which represent $M$ arrays of conditional probability values (each array of length $N$) - each one corresponds to an input option, that the decoder should consider.
-We refer to these input options as \textit{models}.
-The plurality of the models exists, because at any given point, in the list decoding algorithm we allow $M$ options for past decisions on the symbols of the information word (these options form the list).
-Each one of these options induces a different statistical model, in which we assume that the information sub-vector, which is associated with it, is the one that was transmitted.
-We have ${ \Pi}^{(b)}_{i,j} = \Pr({ Y}_j^{(i)}={ y}_j^{(i)}|{ V }_j=b)$, where ${ Y}_j^{(i)}$ is the measurement of the $j^{th}$ channel ${ V }_j \rightarrow { Y}_j $ of the $i^{th}$ option in the list and $b\in \{0,1\}$. \item A marker $\rho_{in}$ indicating how many rows in ${\bf \Pi^{(0)}}$ and ${\bf \Pi^{(1)}}$ are occupied.
-The algorithm supports decoding of $\rho_{in} \in [1,M]$ input models. \item The vector of the indices of the frozen bits. \end{itemize}
+Having defined the decoding paths tracking data structures, we are now ready to describe the SCL algorithms's inputs and outputs.
+Consider SCL for the $(u+v,v)$ polar code of length $N$ bits with list size $L$.
+The inputs of the algorithm are listed below. \begin{itemize} \item Two likelihood matrices ${\bf \Pi}^{(0)}$ and ${\bf \Pi}^{(1)}$ of $L\times N$ dimensions.
+Each row of the matrices corresponds to a different input observation model option, considered by the decoder.
+The plurality of models exists, due to SCL's feature of constantly keeping a list of $L$ decoding-paths representing past decisions on the information word symbols.
+Each decoding-path induces a different statistical model, in which it is assumed that the information sub-vector, associated with it, is the one that was transmitted.
+We have